A happy cartoon boy holding a clipboard next to words about National Scavenger Hunt Day.

 Other scavenger hunts require attention to detail and test memory as participants might be looking for multiple items from their list at once.

-And still others, like our neighborhood walk scavenger hunt, even require participants to use some basic math skills to keep track of points for each of the items they find.
+Some, like our neighborhood walk scavenger hunt, involve math skills to track points for found items.

-The open-ended nature of scavenger hunts allows for endless possibilities, which encourages participants to think critically and experiment with different approaches.
+The open-ended nature of scavenger hunts sparks creativity, encouraging participants to think critically and try different approaches.

-Scavenger hunts can be done with little to no cost, as they often require only a few basic materials like a pencil, paper, and some creative ideas.
-This makes it an affordable activity for families, schools, and community groups, regardless of their budget.
+Scavenger hunts are low-cost, needing only basic materials like paper, pencils, and creativity.
+This makes them affordable for families, schools, and community groups of any budget.

 There are plenty of printables online that cost less than the average latte and last a lot longer, too.